Pyxus/fray/docs/state-management/guide/controlling-state-transitions.md

 )
 ```

+In this example, the conditions "is_hungry" and "has_food" are registered and later applied to control the transition from the "idle" state to the "eating" state based on specified prerequisites and advance conditions.

 ### Condition Scope

-Conditions defined on the root of a state machine hierarchy are available globally to the entire system.
-Conditions defined within a nested state machine will be treated as local to that state machine and will shadow any globally defined state machine.
-However, the `$` symbol can be used to strictly refer to the global definition of a condition.
+Conditions defined at the root of a state machine hierarchy are available globally to the entire system.
+Conditions defined within a nested state machine will be treated as local to that state machine and will shadow any globally defined condition.
+However, the `$` symbol can be used to explicitly refer to the global definition of a condition.

-In the example provided below 'a' would be allowed to transition into 'b'.
-And 'b/1' would be allowed to transition into 'b/2' even though the local condition returns false since the global condition is being referenced.
+In the provided example, 'a' would be allowed to transition into 'b'.
+Additionally, 'b/1' would be allowed to transition into 'b/2' even though the local condition returns false, as the global condition is being referenced using the $ symbol.

 ```gdscript
 state_machine.initialize({},FrayCompoundState.builder()